 California Naturalist Program

 The California Naturalist Program is a statewide program at the University of California Agriculture and Natural Resources division.
 Its mission is to “foster a diverse community of naturalists and promote stewardship of California’s natural resources through education and service.”
 I have served on committees for the Biennial CalNat Conferences in 2014 and 2016, both on the larger committee and on the Scholarships subcommittee.
 I believe it is important to ensure that Naturalists who have financial challenges can still attend the conference.
 I am also a member of the UC ANR California Naturalist Workgroup which serves in an advisory role to the statewide program.
 With Lindsay Wildlife Experience, Save Mount Diablo, and Mount Diablo Interpretive Association, I successfully graduated the first cohort of the Diablo California Naturalist Program in Winter 2017.
-I have continued to co-instruct and advise teaching teams on the following cohorts (Fall 2017, Fall 2018, and the upcoming course planned for 2019).
+I have continued to co-instruct and advise teaching teams on the following cohorts (Fall 2017, Fall 2018, Fall 2019), and I am now engaged in the process of redesigning the course for COVID conditions.

 Graduate Students in Extension: Working Group and Pilot Program